What Is Individual Counseling and How Can It Help?

 What happens in a therapy session?
 What is the therapy process?

-During therapy, the therapist’s role is to be an active listener, providing gentle guidance.
+During therapy, my role is to be an active listener, providing gentle guidance.
 Therapists don’t dictate solutions – we collaborate with you to help you work on your goals.
 Therapy is a customized experience based on your needs and evolving personal journey.
-You and your therapist will discuss and set your goals during the first session.
-But, these can evolve as you continue to meet.
+We might spend time reflecting on something that happened in your week, unpacking past experiences, or building tools to navigate the present.
+Sometimes it’s deep emotional work, other times it’s just showing up and letting the messy parts be witnessed.

-Your therapist is part of the journey.
-You should feel encouraged to ask questions and advocate for your needs as you continue to meet.
+We can decide how often you’d like to meet.
+Ongoing therapy sessions offer a space for you to explore patterns, challenges, healing, and self-discovery.
+You won’t just be given a diagnosis and sent on your way.
+This is a collaborative space.
+You get to ask questions, change direction, and co-create a process that feels safe and meaningful.
+Therapy isn’t about fixing you, it’s about supporting you in understanding and accepting yourself more fully.
 Transparency is key for helping you to narrow in on patterns and heal or discover more about yourself.
 But equally as important is comfort: You should feel comfortable talking to your therapist.
-They are there to collaborate with you, without judgment.
+We are there to collaborate with you, without judgment.

 The Benefits of Individual Counseling: Growth & Healing